Tar1kKocak/C-Programlama-Ornekleri/README.md

     It contains practical software that enables us to see and understand the subject related to variables better.
     Most of the software contains Turkish words in printf ("...") sections, but this does not change the algorithm or the way the software works.

-    Coming soon → In the software files, I have stated the purpose of the software in English as a comment with the expression "//".

     For suggestion: tarikkocak@stu.topkapi.edu.tr